 The hotel experience will be deeply intertwined with technology, not only within the confines of guest rooms but also before and after the journey.
 As a result businesses must consider technology at every touchpoint.

-4. Air BnB will Decline, Hotels will Rise
+4. Air BnB will decline, hotels will rise

 A respondent said that“hospitality operators should quickly try and capitalize on the decline of Air BnB - a service which is now expensive and underwhelming.
 Differentiating on experience can be the key driver here."